Zakinator123/ask-airy/docs/index.md

 - [GitHub Issues](https://github.com/Zakinator123/ask-airy/issues/new?assignees=&labels=question&template=04_SUPPORT_QUESTION.md&title=support%3A+)
 - Emailing me at support@zoftware-solutions.com

-If you want to say **thank you** and/or support active development of Checkout Cart:
+If you want to say **thank you** and/or support active development of Ask Airy:

 - Add a [GitHub Star](https://github.com/Zakinator123/ask-airy) to the project.
 - Consider purchasing a [premium license](https://www.zoftware-solutions.com/l/ask-airy).